Close

 Reviewing and Adjusting Settings

 Setting parental controls on iPhone isn’t a set it and forget it kind of task.
 Managing parental controls is essential.
 Things are constantly changing, especially how your child uses their phone.
-You can always go in to review and update the parental controls.
+You can always go in to review and update the parental controls and ensure no unauthorized account changes have occurred.

 1. Go to SettingsScreen TimeChild’s Name.